Appsterdam/open/events/WeeklyWednesdayLunchtimeLectures.md

 Before the lecture starts, an introduction needs to be made by the organizer.
 It’s usually made of these points:

 - welcome people and thank the host
-- explain what the purpose of the WWLL is and make clear to the attendees that anybody can propose a lecture and be scheduled, by writing an email to speakers@appsterdam.nl
+- explain what the purpose of the WWLL is and make clear to the attendees that anybody can propose a lecture and be scheduled, by writing an email to speakers@appsterdam.rs
 - present our "pay what you can afford" model: people are invited to put some pocket change in a donation bag to support Appsterdam, since we are a volunteer non profit organization.
 The donation is optional and it needs to be specified that everyone is free to pass the bag along if they cannot afford to donate any money at the moment or do not see the value that Appsterdam is providing yet.
 - announce other coming meetups or special events and direct the people to our meetup page
 - give space to any special announcement, if available